anatoliansoftwarecommunity/welcome/docs/standard/DOCUMENTATION.md

 # Anatolian Software Community Documentation Guidelines

-This document contains documentation guidelines and general documentation rules that decided with community.
+This document contains documentation guidelines and general documentation rules that are decided with the community.

 ## Global Repository

-In community we will have a lot of repositories, but [welcome](https://github.com/anatoliansoftwarecommunity/welcome) repository is a global repository.
-Global repository contains all guidelines, open topics as issue and also some extra things related to community.
+In the community, we will have a lot of repositories, but [welcome](https://github.com/anatoliansoftwarecommunity/welcome) repository is a global repository.
+The global repository contains all guidelines, open topics as issues, and also some extra things related to the community.

 ## Documentation Path

-All global documents will be in this repository with `./docs` folder.
-According to repository or project needings sub folder may be exist.
+All global documents will be in this repository with the `./docs` folder.
+According to repository or project needings, a subfolder folder may exist.

 ## Documentation Formats